 Can I make this recipe with a frozen chicken?

 Can you believe I haven't tried this yet?
 I usually buy whole chickens fresh at the grocery store the day before I make this recipe.
 I would think you can use a frozen chicken but it will take longer in the slow cooker.
 I would say if you know you're going to make this recipe in advance then move the chicken from the freezer to the refrigerator so it can defrost for a couple of days but be sure to put it on a plate in case there's condensation or water accumulates.

 Please do not republish our recipes and images without prior permission.
 We ask that you do not copy & paste recipes and share them elsewhere.
 If you liked the recipe and would like to share it, we just ask that you REWRITE the instructions entirely and provide a link back to give us credit and be sure to use your own images when doing so.
 Here's a great article on how to properly attribute a recipe.

 I have made this recipe so many times now that I can’t even count.
 It seriously is the best recipe for making a whole chicken in a crockpot!
 I can’t believe it’s taken me this long to blog about it.
 Be sure to check out next week what I do with the leftovers!

-Disclosure: There are a couple of affiliate links in this post – that means if you click on the link and make a purchase, I make enough for a cup of coffee or two.
+Disclosure: There are affiliate links in this post – that means if you click on the link and make a purchase, I make enough for a cup of coffee or two.
 Thanks!